haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/go-live-checklist.md

 Prior to entering your ticket to go live and switching the DNS, you should complete this checklist and all tests for your deployed site/store.
 Deploy your `master` branch to the Production environment.

 ## Completely test in Production {#test}
-See [Test deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html) for testing all aspects of your sites, stores, and environments.
+See [测试部署]({{ page.baseurl }}/cloud/live/stage-prod-test.html) for testing all aspects of your sites, stores, and environments.
 These tests include verifying Fastly, User Acceptence Tests (UAT), and performance testing.

 ## Go Live Prep call with support {#call}
 Contact Support to schedule a Go Live Preparation call.
 We walk through the Go Live process, verify your readiness with a checklist, and discuss the final steps.